lunartechfreek/pawfect-pups/README.md

 ## Testing

+To view all testing, please visit the [TESTING.md](TESTING.md) file.

 ### User Story Testing

 This site has been designed with the aim to achieve all user goals.
 These are broken down as follows: